 But after dipping my feet into fandoms often incessantly vocal about which character they'd like to sop up on a plate, motives can be surprisingly diverse

-Indeed, there are several series that run up and occupy the dare I say "realistic," homosexual relationships.
+There are several series that run up and occupy the dare I say "realistic," homosexual relationship.
 Those done well are brilliant in capturing the more dramatic, emotional elements of unrequited romance.
 Pages of reciprocal, casual talk that most may finger through is an actual representation of what friendship among men looks like.
 Character tropes are disregarded in favor of at first, bland and insignificant characters.
 The true extent of their personalities are a slow trickle, rather than the shounen-esque "Here he is, now see his hardships."
 And a slow build-up of mutual affection avoids cheese and in my eyes, stands as the apogee of romance stories.
 Despite being BL there's no submissive male trope and in turn, no conventional gender roles.
 It comes into its own as something separate from traditional heterosexual relationships and in my opinion, should define BL as a genre.
 Romance involving a seemingly indelible wall is another option and BL as a genre has limitless potential.
 However, very few series do social isolation or familial alienation well, much less as a central theme in the story.
 It's a shame as I would think it could be a unique genre-defining theme to these kinds of tales.
 Regardless, I believe "realistic" BL is the highest point of what romance stories could be, and truly differentiates itself as a genre.

 And the other reason why people line up to read BL is simply romance.
 Two characters with their own merits come together and the reader basks in the glory that is love.
 Two men are easier to write, and hell, if you're a woman, what better substitute is there?
 The reader takes on a distant position, like birdwatching.
 No self-insertion here and plenty of shipping potential.
 Personally not for me, but I can see why people would get drawn in.
 I certainly don't self-insert when reading GL.